ArtemBohak/Tindog/README.md

 ## Demo

-You can access a live demo of Tindog here: https://artembohak.github.io/Tindog.
+You can access a live demo of Tindog [here](https://artembohak.github.io/Tindog/)

 ## Getting Started
 To get a local copy up and running, follow these steps: